-Title Getting to the root of better crops Degree of recognition International Media name/outlet The UWA Institute of Agriculture Newsletter Media type Web Country Australia Date 1/12/14 Description Barley is an important grain crop in Australia and Germany.
+Title Getting to the root of better crops Degree of recognition International Media name/outlet The UWA Institute of Agriculture Newsletter Media type Web Country/Territory Australia Date 1/12/14 Description Barley is an important grain crop in Australia and Germany.
 In both countries, production is limited by drought and low-phosphorus or low-nitrogen soils.

 Breeding for water-and nutrient-use efficient barley cultivars for increased adaptation to these environmental stresses is an important strategy.